andef4/interpret-segmentation/docs/testnet.rst

    The right shape in the input is a circle.
 Therefore the triangle is segmented in the output.

-A good interpretability method should not only show an importance on the segment output (circle and cross), but also on the shapes on the right (circle, cross).
+A good interpretability method should not only show the importance of the segment output (circle and cross), but also on the shapes on the right (circle, cross).

 Model
 -----